BackendExpert/mysql-easy/README.md

 - - tableName - selected talbe
 - - callback - return data
 - if no data return will be 0

+### SelectData(connection, tableName, columnsData, callback)

+- same as above function
+- This function will get only selected row data
+- - connection - for connection function
+- - tableName - selected talbe
+- - columnsData - selected column
+- - callback - return data
+- if no data return will be 0